NEW: Mother tells "Dr. Drew" she does not regret pulling trigger

 McKinley was on the phone with a second dispatcher when she pulled the trigger.

-McKinley's husband died Christmas Day of cancer, Walters said.
-Evidence indicates Martin and Dustin Louis Stewart, 29, may have been looking for painkillers or other drugs taken by McKinley's ill husband, Walters said.
-Investigator found no such drugs, he told CNN.
+McKinley’s husband died of cancer on Christmas Day, Walters said.
+Evidence indicates Martin and Stewart may have been looking for painkillers or other drugs taken by McKinley’s ill husband, the assistant prosecutor said.
+Investigators found no such drugs, he told CNN.

 McKinley said she believes the men were coming after her, rather than intending to commit a robbery.